Neighborhood Walking Tours

 11 AM Tour starts at N/W corner of First & Bush streets.

 DEAD CAT ALLEY New Stories and Buildings Added this Year

 Featuring Jack Din with childhood stories of his family’s Tai Lee Laundry

 In 1873 Sam Ruland had the misfortune of being robbed on Dead Cat Alley.
 Even before that time, the alley had already become one of Woodland’s most interesting landmarks.
 Today, most visitors are alarmed at the unusual name of the passage, but personal tales of “The Alley” bring its history to life.
 In 1853 Henry Wyckoff built a small store on the southeast corner of what is now First Street and Dead Cat Alley.
 The Tai Lee Laundry and the Din family later occupied the same building.
-2017 Strollers will spend an hour to see how the commercial district grew from that corner and hear about happenings in the alley and Old Woodland.
-The tour will include 666 Dead Cat Alley, Woodland’s first post office and the Strand Theatre (“Woodland’s Photo-Play House De Luxe”), the town’s original railroad site and China Town – behind the Chicago Cafe, one of the oldest restaurants in California.
-Also to be shared are recollections from “A Run Around the Block” – a book by Woodlander Veta Griggs.
+2018 Strollers will spend an hour to see how the commercial district grew from that corner and hear about happenings in the alley and Old Woodland.
+The tour will include 666 Dead Cat Alley, Woodland’s first post office and the Strand Theatre (“Woodland’s Photo-Play House De Luxe”), the Porter family influences in downtown, the city’s original railroad site and China Town – behind the Chicago Cafe, one of the oldest restaurants in California.

-Don’t miss this unique tour as we learn first-hand how Downtown Woodland first began and how it is reinventing itself as a cool and unique destination spot for locals and visitors alike.
+Don’t miss this exciting tour as we learn first-hand how Downtown Woodland first began long ago and how it is reinventing itself as a cool and distinctive destination spot for locals and visitors alike.

-- 11:00 AM Tour starts at Freeman Park, Main Street (near Fifth Street)
+11 AM Tour starts at Freeman Park, near Main & Sixth streets.

 Docents: David Wilkinson, Assistant City Manager, Ken Hiatt, City Planner, Steve Coyle, and other surprise guests.